PureCodeEditor/PureCodeEditor.github.io/embed.md

 [Demo Here](https://purecodeeditor.github.io/embed)
 If you check out the demo you will notice that its only a text editor, but thats ok.
 We also added a very convenient way to change the language in the iframe in the URL.
-Just add a `?LNAGUAGE` to the end of the URL.
+Just add a `?LANGUAGE` to the end of the URL.
 E.g. https://purecodeeditor.github.io/embed?javascript.
 Its not case sensitive, phew.
 [Javascript Demo Here](https://purecodeeditor.github.io/embed?javascript)